You are here

 Types of Colorado teacher authorizations include:

-• Emergency Authorization - Valid for 1 year, with possible reissue upon approval of State Board of Education.
+• Emergency Authorization - Valid for 1 year, with possible reissue upon approval of the State Board of Education.

 • Career and Technical Authorization - Valid for 3 years, cannot be renewed.